AstarNetwork/astar-docs/docs/xcm/building-with-xcm/client-applications.md

 console.log(assetBalance);
 ```

-Now, you should be able to transfer the asset from the relaychain to the parachain, and check if it was successful by listing all the assets within the asset pallet that the current account holds.
+Now, you should be able to transfer the asset from the Relay Chain to the parachain, and check to see if it was successful by listing all the assets within the asset pallet that the current account holds.

-Please note that the gas amount will be deduced from the transferred amount.
-Transferred amount should be adjusted with gas fee estimate.
-Please refer to [Gas Price API](https://app.gitbook.com/o/-LgGrgOEDyFYjYWIb1DT/s/-M8GVK5H7hOsGnYqg-7q-872737601/~/changes/aJQFFWQNMjlao1SSjj4a/build/api/gas-price-api) if needed for specific use case.
+Please note that the gas will be deducted from the amount transferred, so it should be adjusted accordingly, based on the estimated gas fee.
+Please refer to [Gas Price API](https://app.gitbook.com/o/-LgGrgOEDyFYjYWIb1DT/s/-M8GVK5H7hOsGnYqg-7q-872737601/~/changes/aJQFFWQNMjlao1SSjj4a/build/api/gas-price-api) if needed for specific use cases.

-You can find the full project that deals with similar functionality from [this repository](https://github.com/AstarNetwork/astar-xcm-tools).
+You can find the whole project that integrates similar functionality in [this repository](https://github.com/AstarNetwork/astar-xcm-tools).